Skip to main content

 Technical Analysis

 This vulnerability (CVE-2025-13914) affects Juniper Networks Apstra versions before 6.1.1.
-It arises from a weakness in the SSH key exchange process where entity authentication is missing, classified under CWE-322.
-Due to inadequate validation of SSH host keys, an attacker positioned as a man-in-the-middle can impersonate managed devices, intercept SSH sessions, and capture user credentials.
-The CVSS 3.1 base score is 8.7, reflecting high impact on confidentiality and integrity with network attack vector, high attack complexity, no privileges required, and no user interaction.
+It arises from a weakness in the SSH key exchange process where entity authentication is missing, specifically due to insufficient SSH host key validation.
+An attacker positioned as a man-in-the-middle can impersonate managed devices, intercepting SSH connections and capturing user credentials.
+The CVSS v3.1 score is 8.7, reflecting high impact on confidentiality and integrity with network attack vector, high attack complexity, no privileges required, and no user interaction.
+The vulnerability is categorized under CWE-322 (Key Exchange without Entity Authentication).
+There is no vendor advisory or patch link provided, and the remediation level is unknown.

 Potential Impact